 The infection is contagious before the rash appears, but once it does, youngsters usually can’t pass on the virus.
 This pattern is the opposite of other childhood diseases such as measles, which is contagious when the rash is present, not before.
 With fifth disease, the infection spreads by respiratory secretions passed on by direct contact such as sharing drinking cups or utensils.

-My colleague John Mark, M.D., a pediatrician at the University of Arizona’s Arizona Center for Integrative Medicine, tells me that fifth disease isn’t a problem among healthy children.
-However, it can lead to serious illness among youngsters with sickle-cell disease or related types of chronic anemia.
+My colleague John Mark, M.D., Clinical Professor of Pediatrics at Stanford University, tells me that fifth disease isn’t a problem among healthy children.
+However, it can lead to serious illness among youngsters with immune deficiency disorders, sickle-cell disease or related types of chronic anemia.
 Usually, after children have had fifth disease, they’re immune to it.
 If your child has had no previous health problems or recurrent infections, the second episode your daughter had was probably something else.
 As long as she is otherwise healthy, Dr. Mark suggests using echinacea to enhance her immunity.
 He recommends using an alcohol-based tincture.
 The dose for a seven-year-old would be one milliliter two to three times a day.
 Echinacea works best to stimulate the immune system when taken on a short-term basis at the first sign of illness and until symptoms subside.
+Other supplements to consider would be to increase vitamin C intake (citrus fruits) and to ensure your child has adequate vitamin D levels since low vitamin D levels can predispose one to more frequent viral infections.

 Andrew Weil, M.D.